pglet/website/docs/pglet-server/installation.md

 ## Configuring Google OAuth

-The following settings must be configured to make "Sign in with Google" work:
+The following settings (in addition to "Minimal configuration" above) must be configured to make "Sign in with Google" work:

 ```yaml
 # application base URL